Adoption & Learning Services Digital badge FAQ

 Accepting and claiming badges

 In order for OpenText to share your data with Credly, we first require you to complete a consent form to agree to this.
 Upon completion of a certification or course, OpenText will send your information to Acclaim to issue your Digital Badge.
-You will then receive an email notification from email@example.com with instructions for claiming the badge and setting up your account.
+You will then receive an email notification from email@example.com with instructions for claiming the badge and setting up your account with Credly which is subject to their terms of service.

 Claiming digital badges is quick and easy: